911±¬ÁĎÍř

 16) Kluczynski Federal Building

-The Kluczynski Federal Building, part of the Chicago Federal Center designed by Ludwig Mies van der Rohe, is a prime example of the architect’s philosophy of "Less is more."
-Completed in 1974, this steel and glass complex epitomizes Mies' commitment to simplicity, modernity, and efficiency.
+Finished in 1974, this sleek steel-and-glass tower epitomizes Mies' commitment to simplicity, modernity, and efficiency.
 The design marked a significant shift in public architecture, aligning with Mies' vision of creating functional, streamlined structures.
-The building’s construction was part of a broader urban renewal initiative led by Mayor Richard J. Daley, aimed at revitalizing downtown Chicago and reinvigorating its struggling economy.
+The construction was part of a broader urban renewal initiative led by Mayor Richard J. Daley, aimed at revitalizing downtown Chicago and reinvigorating its struggling economy.

 17